folio-org/folio-org.github.io/guides/automation.md

 [https://folio-kiwi.dev.folio.org/](https://folio-kiwi.dev.folio.org/)

 This is an environment for the latest FOLIO Release R3 2021 Kiwi.
+Each rebuild will pick up any hotfix updates that may have been released.

-The server is built every Sunday, to finish about 04:10 UTC (see Jenkins job: [folio-r3-2021-release](https://jenkins-aws.indexdata.com/job/FOLIO_Reference_Builds/job/folio-r3-2021-release/)).
+The server is built every Sunday, to finish about 04:10 UTC.\
+(See Jenkins job: [folio-r3-2021-release](https://jenkins-aws.indexdata.com/job/FOLIO_Reference_Builds/job/folio-r3-2021-release/) which starts about 03:35 UTC.).

 ### folio-juniper